 Everyone thinks they know something, and we all question some things, but very few people question what they think they know.
 Socrates declared that he knows he knows nothing.
 If this is tying your mind in pretzels, just think about what you value more, confidence or humility.

-Join Steve and Dan Fouts for an unforgettable conversation about humility that you can recreate in your classroom using the Teach Different 3-Step Method.
+Join Steve and Dan Fouts for an unforgettable conversation about humility using the Teach Different 3-Step Method.

 Image source: Wikimedia | Norto Mendez

 Hey everybody, Steve and Dan Fouts here.
 We are teaching different with Greek philosopher Socrates and his famous quote about humility.
 “The only thing that I know, is that I know nothing.”
 You’ve probably heard this quote before.
 We attribute this to Socrates and his approach to knowledge.
 What is that we think we know?
 How much confidence do we have in our knowledge, and how comfortable are we questioning it?
 What does that do to our certainty?
 How confident are we about what we think we know?
 What would you say is the claim of this famous quote?

 Dan Fouts: 0:55 – Claim

 He’s definitely on the side that we should question things in life and not claim that we know things.
 We know people who are “know it alls”.
 They come into a room, and talk and act as if everything they say is gospel.
 Those are the types of people I think Socrates is talking to.
 You have to maintain a level of humility and realize that you don’t have all the answers.
 A better way of living and communicating is acknowledging the fact that you don’t know things.
 With that approach you’ll be a better listener, and a better learner.

 When it comes to students, they’re at different levels of confidence.
 People react to confident people.
 They state and stipulate things, and rally the troops.
 They get a lot of followers.
 I’m trying to think of a good way to get the students to share their experiences with people who have confidence in their knowledge, versus people who are much more shy and humble?